What is a mammogram?

 At Penn Medicine, we use the most advanced breast imaging technology available to detect breast diseases as early as possible.
 When you turn to us for breast care, you’ll find:

 • National recognition: We are accredited by the American College of Radiology (ACR) in both mammography and stereotactic breast biopsy.
-Penn Medicine is also home to several ACR-designated Comprehensive Breast Imaging centers.
+Penn Medicine is also home to several ACR-designated Comprehensive Breast Imaging Centers of Excellence.

 • Experienced team: We perform more than 24,000 breast imaging studies each year.
 These studies are interpreted by board-certified and breast fellowship-trained radiologists.
-Our technical staff is sub-specialty certified in mammography.
+Our technical staff are sub-specialty certified in mammography.

-• Leading-edge breast procedures: We conduct the highest quality interventional procedures, including stereotactic, ultrasound-guided, and MRI-guided breast biopsies.
+• Leading-edge breast procedures: We conduct the highest quality interventional procedures, including stereotactic, ultrasound-guided, and MRI-guided breast biopsies and localizations.
 Radiologists and pathologists with specialized expertise in breast diseases work together to give you the answers you need.

-• Multispecialty approach: Radiologists, medical oncologists, radiation oncologists, and surgeons provide collaborative care for people diagnosed with breast cancer.
-Abramson Cancer Center is a National Cancer Institute-designated comprehensive cancer center.
+• Multispecialty approach: Radiologists, medical oncologists, radiation oncologists, nurse navigators, and surgeons provide collaborative care for people diagnosed with breast cancer.
+Abramson Cancer Center is designated by the National Cancer Institute as a comprehensive cancer center.

 Panoramic shot of Penn Medicine's downtown campus